-The Illinois Department of Public Health (IDPH) Division of EMS requires each paramedic student to complete a minimum of 200 clinical hours in hospitals and alternate care facilities.
+The IDPH Division of EMS requires each paramedic student to complete a minimum of 200 clinical hours in hospitals and alternate care facilities.
 The total hospital clinical hours are divided between EMS 2017 (fall semester) and EMS 218 (spring semester).
-Students must complete the number and nature of clinical shifts and patient care contacts as specified by the Program MD and endorsed by the Advisory Committee.
+Students must complete the number and nature of clinical shifts and patient care contacts as approved by the Program MD and endorsed by the Program Advisory Committee.
 The Program endeavors to provide each student with access to adequate numbers of patients, proportionally distributed by illness, injury, gender, age, and common problems encountered in the delivery of EMS care.
-Experiential learning opportunities allow students to apply instructional theory to actual practice in delivering safe, entry-level EMS care in a controlled environment under the direct supervision of a unit-assigned preceptor.
+Experiential learning allow students to apply classroom theory to actual practice in delivering safe, entry-level EMS care.